 - But not boring.

 - With plates mostly under $20.
 (Drink as much Chardonnay as you want, though.)

 Now go ahead and plan that Wednesday night dinner.

-Montana Ave. is certainly one of LA’s most adorable streets, but it’s also one of the strangest - gourmet froyo, cougars getting hammered in corporate bars, and by our count, at least 14 different Chico’s stores.
+Montana Ave. is one of LA’s most charming streets, but it’s also one of the strangest: gourmet froyo, cougars getting hammered in corporate bars, and by our count, at least 14 different Chico’s stores.
 But then there’s Art’s Table, one of the few things around here that feels real.
-The place definitely has a minimalist look, but the vibe is still extremely welcoming and the food is solid and accessible.
+The place has a minimalist look, but the vibe is still extremely welcoming and the food is solid and accessible.
 Score a table on the sidewalk for the ideal gossip session.